Want to take on your next running event? Take a look at our Marathon calendar and find yours today!

 Have you signed up for your first marathon and don’t have a clue where to start with training?
 Or perhaps you have already run a few marathons and you want your next race to be your fastest and strongest performance yet.
 Wherever you are on your journey to completing the 26.2 miles of a marathon, you’ll run your best by following a training plan.

 Training before you set your sights on the finish line of your 26.2 mile run is really important to help you build up your fitness level to run longer distances and also to avoid injury.
 For more experienced runners or athletes, a good training plan can really make the difference in shaving the seconds off your time too.
-Even if you are planning on walking the whole course in a gorilla suit for charity you should make sure you get plenty of training in to prepare for the exertion of travelling 26.2 miles by foot!
+Even if you are planning on walking the whole course in a gorilla suit for a charity you should make sure you get plenty of training in to prepare for the exertion of travelling 26.2 miles by foot!

 How long does it take to train for a Marathon?